-118. Now not many years after this happened The business the matters before related, of the Corcyræans and about Corcyra and Potidæa, the Potidæans, and whatsoever other intervenient before related. pretext of this war.
-These things done by the Between the Per-Grecians one against another or against the bar-sian and Pelo-ponnesian war, barians, came to pass all within the compass of fifty years. fifty years at most, from the time of the departure of Xerxes to the beginning of this present war.
+118. Now not many years after this happened the matters before related, of the Corcyræans and the Potidæans, and whatsoever other intervenient pretext of this war.
+These things done by the Grecians one against another or against the barbarians, came to pass all within the compass of fifty years at most, from the time of the departure of Xerxes to the beginning of this present war.
 In which time, the Athenians both assured their government over the confederates, and also much enlarged their own particular wealth.
-This the Lacedæmonians saw, and opposed not, save now and then a little; but, as men that had ever before been slow to war without necessity, and also for that they were hindered sometimes with domestic war, for the most part of the time stirred not against them: till now at last, when the power of the Athenians was advanced manifestly indeed, and that they had done injury to their confederates, they could forbear no longer; but thought it necessary to go in hand with the war with all diligence, and to pull down, if they could, the Athenian greatness.
-For which purpose it was2 by the Lacedæmonians themselves decreed, that The oracle consulted by the the peace was broken and that the Athenians had Lacedæmonians, encourageth done unjustly: and also having sent to Delphi, them to the war.
-1 [μεταξύ, "intervenient", omitted 2 [διέγνωστο: "it had already by Bekker and the rest. been decreed, &c.: but still they 1.
-A. C. 432. Оц.
-86. 4.
+This the Lacedæmonians saw, and opposed not, save now and then a little; but, as men that had ever before been slow to war without necessity, and also for that they were hindered sometimes with domestic war, for the most part of the time stirred not against them: till now at last, when the power of the Athenians was advanced manifestly indeed, and that they had done injury to their confederates, they could forbear no longer; but thought it necessary to go in hand with the war with all diligence, and to pull down, if they could, the Athenian